- November 4, 2022

-Businesses that are industry leaders in their specific fields have already attracted with such a beautiful concept
+Businesses that are industry leaders in their specific fields have already been attracted by such a beautiful concept

 .
-In addition to focusing on providing better offerings in terms of automation food delivery , you and your foodbot app development company will need to come up with new strategies to draw in the audience attendance
+In addition to focusing on providing better offerings in terms of automated food delivery , you and your food bot app development company will need to come up with new strategies to draw in the audience attendance

-You can’t completely replicate the concept of Freshot because people will fall for the product that is unique, burden down their work and easily accessible.
-Thus, you need to brainstorm with your target audience, food app Development Company that you are going to hire then you can finalise your idea.
+You can’t completely replicate the concept of Freshot because people will fall for the product that is unique, burden their work, and is easily accessible.
+Thus, you need to brainstorm with your target audience, the food app Development Company that you are going to hire then you can finalize your idea.

 - Selecting MVP Features